-The Company is subject to various government laws and regulations relating to environmental disturbances caused by exploration and evaluation activities.
-The Company records the present value of the estimated costs of restoration obligation in the year in which the obligation is incurred.
-When the liability is recognized, the present value of the estimated costs is capitalized by increasing the carrying amount of the related exploration properties.
-The discounted liability is increased for the changes in present value based on current market discount rates and liabilities specific risks.
+Banyan is subject to government laws and regulations relating to environmental disturbances caused by exploration and evaluation activities.
+The Company records the present value ("PV") of the estimated costs of restoration obligation in the year in which the obligation is incurred.
+When the liability is recognized, the PV of the estimated costs is capitalized by increasing the carrying amount of the related exploration properties.
+The discounted liability is increased for the changes in PV based on current market discount rates and liabilities specific risks.